 We take great care in selecting safe accommodations for all of our students.
 In Cape Town, students will live in apartments on the beach, right outside of the city.
 There will be four students of the same gender in each two-bedroom apartment.
 They come with stocked kitchens, balconies, living areas and access to laundry.
 On site, there are two restaurants, a gym and a spa.

-In Rome and Barcelona, students will live in residence halls near the university.
-The residence halls have single and double rooms as well as 24-hour security.
+In Rome, Barcelona and Paris, students will live in residence halls or apartments near the university.
+The residence halls have single, double and/or triple rooms as well as 24-hour security.
 Students have access to shared kitchen facilities.

 On all LeadAbroad programs, no non-program guests are allowed in student rooms.